-Most of us have had dry skin at some time in our life and for some it seems to be a never ending battle.
+Many of us have had dry skin at some time in our lives and for some, it seems to be a never-ending battle.
 Dry skin can be prevalent at any age for a plethora of reasons.
 As we grow older our skin becomes drier.

 Environmental factors also play a major role in causing dry skin, especially in areas with low humidity and cold temperatures.